claytonjwong/seven-habits/README.md

 1. We way things *are* (or *realities*)
 2. The way things *should be* (or *values*)

-* We interpret everything we experience through these maps, but we seldom question our their accuracy; we are usually unaware that we have them.
+* We interpret everything we experience through these maps, but we seldom question their accuracy; we are usually unaware that we have them.
 We *assume* that the way we see things is the way they really are or the way they should be.
 * The way we see things is the source of the way we think and act

 ⭐️ Two people can see the same thing, disagree, and yet both be right.
 It's not logical, its psychological.